-- · We will pay for inpatient and daypatient treatment for up to 45 days. - · We will pay up to £2,000 for outpatient treatment.
+- We will pay for inpatient and day patient treatment for up to 45 days. - We will issue a full refund for outpatient treatment

 We do not pay for treatment of alcohol, solvent or drug abuse, or addictions of any kind, or medical conditions arising from such abuse or addiction.